 Artists on the Trail

-Artists have long created art about the New England landscape, drawing inspiration from the natural beauty of the region through which the NET runs.
+Artists have long created art about the New England landscape, drawing inspiration from the natural beauty of the region through which the New England Trail runs.
 The National Park Service hosts residency programs for artists in more than 50 parks around the country.
-In 2012, the New England Trail hosted their first Artist-In-Residence (AiR).
+In 2012, the NET hosted their first Artist-In-Residence (AiR).

 In 2019 we welcomed a new Artist -In-Residence to the New England Trail.
 Marisa Williamson joined us, leading a project along the trail called “Monuments to Escape.”
 Monuments to Escape is a public art project for which ten speculative and collaborative monuments were visualized over the course of 2019 and 2020.
 Through her art installations, monuments and performances along the trail Marisa sought provide answers to the question “On the scenic trail, what stories are memorialized and what has been forgotten?”
 Marisa is a Newark, NJ-based multimedia artist who has created site specific works at and in collaboration with the University of Virginia, Mural Arts Philadelphia, Thomas Jefferson’s Monticello, Storm King Art Center, and the Metropolitan Museum of Art.
 For more info about her work and this project please visit Monuments to Escape or follow the links above.